GJ 3634 b

-Gliese 3634 b (commonly shortened to GJ 3634 b) is a super-Earth exoplanet in the orbit of the nearby red dwarf Gliese 3634 at approximately 64.5 light-years in constellation Hydra.
+GJ 3634 b (sometimes Gliese 3634 b) is a super-Earth exoplanet in the orbit of the nearby red dwarf GJ 3634 at approximately 64.5 light-years in constellation Hydra.
 The planet is approximately eight times the mass of Earth, and orbits its star every two and a half days at a distance of 0.0287 AU.
 The planet was the first to be discovered by a group of astronomers searching for exoplanets in the orbit of very-low-mass stars after the team reorganized their strategy, choosing to search for targets that they could also confirm using the transit method.
-However, a transit event associated with Gliese 3634 b was not detected.
+However, a transit event associated with GJ 3634 b was not detected.
 The planet's discovery was published in Astronomy and Astrophysics on February 8, 2011.